 More and more people are exploring alternative substitutes to cow's milk.
-Nutritional therapist Kerry Torrens takes a look at the most popular options – and our cookery team puts them to the test in the Good Food kitchen
+Nutritionist Kerry Torrens takes a look at the most popular options – and our cookery team puts them to the test in the Good Food kitchen

 One reason is that some of us find cow’s milk difficult to digest, and blame symptoms like bloating, wind and diarrhoea on dairy.
 This may be because low levels of the enzyme lactase make it hard to digest the lactose (sugar) in dairy products.
 Other people may be intolerant to cow’s milk protein or have a more serious allergy to dairy.